Dawoodsdatalife/Ethical-AI-Job-Description-Generator/README.md

     model = train_model(X_train, y_train)
     evaluate_model(model, X_test, y_test)
 ```

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments
+Special thanks to the developers of SHAP and the broader open-source community for their tools and resources.

 ### notebooks/Exploratory_Analysis.ipynb
 A Jupyter Notebook for exploring and visualizing the dataset before training.